 Lakeshore Road is an east-west major arterial roadway that extends through the entirety of the City of Mississauga, providing connections to the QEW at Mississauga Road and Hurontario Street.
-In Port Credit, Lakeshore Road operates with four travel lanes with a posted speed limit of 50 km/h, and with lay-by parking on both sides of the street.
-Lakeshore Road West has signalized intersections with Mississauga Road, Stavebank Road, Elizabeth Street, Helene Street and Hurontario Street.
+In Port Credit, Lakeshore Road West becomes Lakeshore Road East at the Credit River.
+Lakeshore Road operates with four travel lanes with a posted speed limit of 50 km/h, and with lay-by parking on both sides of the street.
+Lakeshore Road West has signalized intersections with Mississauga Road.
+Lakeshore Road East has signalized intersections at Stavebank Road, Elizabeth Street, Helene Street and Hurontario Street.

 Traffic conditions along the Lakeshore Road corridor can become congested, particularly on left turn movements at signalized intersections, during the weekday peak hours due to the relatively high traffic volumes carried during these periods (BA Consulting Group Ltd., 2017).